AI Resources

 - Refine grammar in essays

-- Paste copyrighted content or any peer's work into AI tools
+- Paste copyrighted content or any peer's work into AI

 - Submit AI-generated or AI-remixed discussion responses or essays